 I get a lot of questions.
 Let me answer them.

-Do I have you use yeast?
+Do I have to use yeast?

 Yes, you must use yeast.
 Do not use baking soda, or baking powder, it will not make pizza dough.

-I am going to freeze the pizza dough, do I need to let it rise first
+I am going to freeze the pizza dough, do I need to let it rise first?

 No, knead it for about 30 seconds, then wrap it and freeze the pizza dough.

-How to make Pizza Dough
+Homemade Pizza Dough

 - 1/2 cup warm water